 Only the deer tick - or the spirochetes they transmit through feeding - causes Lyme disease.
 "The spirochetes that cause Lyme disease are only transmitted by Ixodes species ticks, no other insect or arthropod.
 Larvae do not harbor the spirochetes but pick them up after feeding on an infected rodent.
 They can remain infected throughout their lifespan after molting to nymphs and adult ticks.
 Nymphs are the most common tick form that transmit infection to humans because they have more promiscuous feeding patterns than the adult ticks, which prefer deer.
 Also, adult ticks are larger than the nymphs and more easily recognized and removed before spirochetes are transmitted, which takes at least 24 hours of tick attachment."

 "Our lab is mainly studying the pathogenesis of tick-borne disease in animal models.
 Although we have focused our efforts on Lyme disease, we hope to apply our imaging techniques to study the biology of other tick-borne pathogens responsible for human disease, including the red blood cell parasite Babesia microti and the newly recognized relapsing fever spirochete Borrelia miyamotoi."

 Dr. Bockenstedt describes some of the images from the SEM

 "I was fascinated by the overall changes in topography of the tick — the spikes and barbs that come out of some regions (fourth image, left), the armor-like plates and the corrugation in the area of the body (bottom image) that may facilitate its expansion during feeding.

-The cheliceral sheath (top image, left) has a rough surface resembling papilla.
+The cheliceral sheath (1st image) has a rough surface resembling papilla.

-The appearance of the spiracular plates (3rd image, left), the aperture through which respiration (gas exchange) occurs, can help identify tick species.
+The appearance of the spiracular plates (3rd image), the aperture through which respiration (gas exchange) occurs, can help identify tick species.
 Ticks are very susceptible to desiccation, so this structure also limits water loss during gas exchange.